netgroup-polito/frog4-service-layer/README_INSTALL.md

 You can launch the service layer by executing the following script in the root folder, optionally specifying your own configuration file (example: conf/config.ini):

         ./start_service_layer.sh [-d conf_file]

+or if you are using the virtualenv:

+	source .env/bin/activate
+	./start_service_layer.sh [-d conf_file]